Kick-My-Bot/slate/source/index.html.md

 }
 ```

-This option sets the list of links you want to display on the welcome page.
+This option sets the list of links you want to display on the welcome page and at the top left in fullscreen mode.
 Links are objects with a `type` key and a `url` key (for the link to your desired website).
 If you want to use a custom icon, you can replace the `type` key with an `icon` and give your custom icon URL as a value.
+<br/>You can optionally add a `displayInHeader` key with a boolean value.
+If set to `true`, the icon will also appear in the header in windowed mode.

 Allowed values for the `type` key : <br/>
 `facebook`